 Assuming good standing, as defined earlier, ordination will be conferred upon completion of all academic and other requirements.

-Prior to ordination, the senior class of The Rabbinical School meets with representatives of the Rabbinical Assembly to discuss procedures for placement of rabbis in congregations and Hillel foundations, and in positions in Jewish education, camping, communal service, and hospital and military chaplaincies.
+Prior to ordination, the senior class of The Rabbinical School receive guidance in their search process from the faculty and administration, and also meet with representatives of the Rabbinical Assembly to discuss procedures for placement of rabbis in congregations and Hillel foundations, and in positions in Jewish education, camping, communal service, and hospital and military chaplaincies.